CAOR-XRteam/scener_server/README.md

 4. Returns the resulting image binary and associated metadata.

 #### `generate_3d_object` Pipeline
 This pipeline manages the creation of a single 3D object, including a library-check optimization.
+The workflow:

 1. Accepts a user-provided text prompt.
 2. Applies the **Prompt Improvement** process.